Limits of Probability Measures with General Coefficients: Sequences of Operators

 On the other hand, for the $\beta(s)$ operators, there being $d$ in total, there are $d!$ possible orderings.
-Finally, each of the other $\gamma(s)$ operators, there being $k-m-d$ in total, have $N$ possibilities, giving a total of $N^{k-m-d}$.
-Then, for a constant $C_d$ not depending on $N$,
+Finally, consider the $k-m-d$ $\gamma(s)$ operators.
+We know that $l-d$ of the $\gamma(s)$ operators are switches, and the others are derivatives.
+We see that since each switch has $N-1$ possibilities, the number of possible $\gamma(s)$ operators is at most